 Since our inception, PCRG has hosted an annual awards ceremony each year.
 What started out as a modest luncheon to recognize our financial partners has evolved into a two-day conference.
 As our organization grows, we continue to honor community leaders, volunteers, and partners with an evening reception and awards ceremony.
-Join us for the awards ceremony at the 2018 Community Development Summit, where we will honor organizations and individuals who have made an impact on the communities of Pittsburgh’s urban core.
+At our 2018 awards ceremony, we honored some organizations and individuals who have made an impact on the communities of Pittsburgh’s urban core.

 2017 Award Winners

 Community Development Awards

 PCRG’s Community Development Awards recognize outstanding achievement in the revitalization of urban neighborhoods in Greater Pittsburgh.
 Any project or program that creates a positive, lasting impact on the physical, social, or cultural fabric of a community is eligible for an award.
 Examples of eligible projects include community plans, neighborhood-based real estate development, greening and community gardens, and effective community organizing strategies.
 Any project that restores, preserves, or redevelops a neighborhood is eligible.
 Nominated projects can be in any phase of completion.

 Nominations will be evaluated based on their level of innovation or creativity, the amount of community engagement and support, the use of (formal or informal) partnerships and collaborations, and the success of the project/program to date.
 Up to four projects/programs may be selected for an award.
 Eligible nominees include community development corporations, community based organizations, non-profit organizations, developers, architects, planning firms, churches, or any other organization, agency, or company working to revitalize Pittsburgh’s urban core.

 To nominate a project or program, you must fill out an award nomination form.

 Neighborhood Leader Award In Memory Of Bob O’Connor